Clemenciah/AB-ReDial/README.md

 ## Dataset Description

-This data consist of annotations at the turn and dialogue level.
+This data is as subset of the [ReDial dataset](https://redialdata.github.io/website/)with additional annotations at the turn and dialogue levels for several aspects.

 ### Turn-level Annotation